IsmaelMekene/OCR-medicalword-detection/README.md

 The following script is used to do the prediction, but before the subdivision has to be set to 1 in the config file.

-`./darknet detector test ./meteor.data ./cfg/custom-yolov4-detector.cfg  ./custom-yolov4-detector_9000.weights`
+`./darknet detector abiatus.png ./meteor.data ./cfg/custom-yolov4-detector.cfg  ./custom-yolov4-detector_9000.weights`

 `image`             |  `prediction`